stanford-futuredata/FAST/README.md

   --near_repeats arg             Near repeat limit

-  --batch_size arg               Batch size to read fingerprints --minhash_threads              Maximum number of threads for minhash --simsearch_threads            Maximum number of threads for simsearch and db init
+  --batch_size arg               Batch size to read fingerprints --ncores                       Maximum number of processes for minhash and simsearch

   --num_partitions               Number of (equally divided) partitions for similarity search (default to 5) --start_index                  Start fingerprint index for the all-to-some search